-Darryl Gomez is a Filipino who grew up in Hawaii, where his mother's folks worked on some of the large suggestions.
-He learned the worked on some of the large sugarcane plantations.
+Darryl Gomez is a Filipino who grew up in Hawaii, where his mother's folks worked on some of the large sugarcane plantations.
 He learned the importance of hard work from them, but it was his years in the Air Force that taught him the value of education.

+Darryl Gomez.
 He joined the Air Force right after high school, spending eight years working on radar systems.
-He completed his associates degree from the Community College of the Air Force, and went on to a BSCS from

-Oklahoma City University (Oklahoma City, OK) in 1987.
+He completed his associates degree from the Community College of the Air Force, and went on to a BSCS from Oklahoma City University (Oklahoma City, OK) in 1987.